 Pax Large Cap Fund Company Examples

-At Pax World, we fully integrate environmental, social and governance (ESG) factors into investment analysis and portfolio construction.
+Across all Pax World Funds, we fully integrate environmental, social and governance (ESG) factors into investment analysis and portfolio construction.
 The result, we believe, is an increased level of scrutiny that helps us construct investment portfolios made up of better-managed companies that are leaders in their industries, meet positive standards of corporate responsibility and are more focused on the long term.

-Here are companies in the Pax Large Cap Fund that we believe are taking advantage of sustainability-related opportunities, or taking appropriate steps to address key ESG issues:
+Below are companies in the Pax Large Cap Fund (PXLIX) that we believe are taking advantage of sustainability-related opportunities or taking appropriate steps to address key ESG issues.

 Holdings are subject to change.